covidclinical/Phase2.1MissingRPackage/README.md

 runAnalysis(dateFormat="%d-%b-%y",time = "all")
 ```

 Please send your results files to us via slack if not using the docker image!
+They will pop up in your working directory.

+Please note that each run will take some time!
+This is normal.